9corp/9volt/docs/DOCKER.md

 Running 9volt in Docker
 =======================

 At some point, official images will be pushed to some public docker repo.
-For now, that's not the case, so you'll have to build the images yourself - which thankfully is not very difficult.
+For now, that's not the case, so you'll have to build `9volt` and the images yourself - which thankfully is not very difficult.

+All build processes depend on `make`, `golang` and `nodejs`.
+For OS X users, install via brew: `brew install golang && brew install nodejs`.
+For other OS's, consult your favorite package manager.

+Golang 1.6+ should be fine.

 ### Just get it up and running locally (using `docker-compose`)

 To avoid having large containers^, our `Dockerfile` (and by proxy `docker-compose.yml`) assume that the latest build is in `./build/`.
-Thus we first need to perform an actual build.
+Thus, we first need to perform an actual build.
 There's a `make` target for that though, so easy peasy.

 1. Run `make installtools`
 2. Run `make build/docker-compose`